-- Sufferers may avoid or delay becoming pregnant due to the worry of morning sickness
+- Sufferers may avoid becoming pregnant due to the worry of morning sickness

-- People with this phobia spend a lot of time worrying about their phobia.
-Much of their time is spent attempting to control their lives so as to minimise the risk of being sick or seeing others being sick.
+- People with emetophobia spend a lot of time worrying about their phobia.
+Much of their time is spent attempting to control their lives so as to minimise or avoid the risk of being sick or seeing others being sick.
 Sometimes this will involve not leaving their home as they cannot control what might happen if they do.

 What treatment is available for Emetophobia?

 There is little research about this phobia and the studies that have been undertaken have mainly had very few participants.
 Generally emetophobia is considered difficult to treat.

 Treatments such as Exposure Therapy are not very helpful as being exposed to vomit is an emetophobe’s worst nightmare.
 You can imagine the panic and anxiety that would ensue.
 Although people can be helped by Cognitive Behaviour Therapy (CBT) often this treatment has proved ineffective and doesn’t tend to decrease symptoms.